woxxel/BdPOnlineMap/README.md

 		- enable filtering for dates (this year, next year, always, ...)
 		- show only future things, not past (but activatable)
 		- get drop-down menu to choose those menus
-	* enable merging points when zoom is far out
 	* include others
 		- who else wants to contribute? (advertisement, project-description)
 		- Adrian etc in git directory